Range Rover (L405)

-The Range Rover (L405) is a mid-size to full-size luxury 4x4 / sport utility vehicle, made under the Land Rover brand by Jaguar Land Rover.
+The Land Rover Range Rover (L405), generally shortened to Range Rover, is a mid-size to full-size luxury 4x4 / sport utility vehicle, made under the Land Rover brand by Jaguar Land Rover.
 It is the fourth generation of the original, main Range Rover series.
 It uses an all-aluminium monocoque unitary body structure, instead of the third generation's steel unibody — making it the first production 4x4 to do so, resulting in a weight reduction of 420 kg compared to its predecessor.

 Range Rover (2012–2021)

 The vehicle was unveiled at the 2012 Paris Motor Show.
 Sales of Range Rover began in late 2012 as 2013 models.

 Early models include a choice of two petrol (5.0-litre 375 PS LR-V8 and 510PS LR-V8 Supercharged) and two diesel (3.0-litre 258PS TDV6 and 4.4-litre 339PS SDV8) engines, all with an eight-speed automatic transmission.

 Japan models went on sale in January 2013.
 Early models include 5.0 V8 Vogue (375PS), 5.0 V8 Supercharged Vogue (510PS), Autobiography (510PS), and SVAutobiography Dynamic (550PS).

+For the 2018 Model year there was a mild face lift for the interior and exterior.
+On the exterior Land Rover moved from a "3 bar" grill to a new "4 bar" grill.
+Other exterior changes include new LED daytime running lights and thicker glass.
+The interior was overhauled with new infotainment.
+A second LCD replaced the old climate control knobs.
+Seat controls were moved to the door.